Updated to: 08 May 2019Download as PDF

 Regulations or procedures for sector specific SEA are not yet declared and disseminated, However basic procedures are highlighted under section 23 of the EMA of 2012.

 ZEMA has draft SEA guidelines that could be used by practitioners.
-The guideline is however not officially adopted and is considered as a living document.
+The guideline is however not officially adopted and is considered a living document.
 It is expected that the current Guidelines will be revised, once the SEA regulations are approved.

 SEA Baselines SIDA (2013)